MayADevBe/MayADevBe/README.md

 - 🔭 I’m currently working on my Master
 - 🌱 I’m learning as much as I can
 - 👯 I’m looking to collaborate on learning more about Cyber Security
-- ⚡ Fun fact: I like drawing, photography, poetry.
+- ⚡ Fun facts: I like drawing, photography, poetry.
 I speak English, German and Spanish

 ### 📫 How to reach me: